 The main task of CuraEngine in this step is to cross-cut the 3D model into 2D planes (imagine how you slice the cheese).

 Combined with the mechanical structure of the 3D printer, it can be understood as the 3D model is cut layer by layer with a certain Z axis height (layer height) by a 2D plane formed by the X axis and the Y axis.
 When the 2D plane intersects with the triangular faces that make up the 3D model, the corresponding intersecting lines will be obtained.

 The target of slicing is to get 2D graphics on 2D planes for the printer to print layer by layer.
 However, the cross-cutting result is just a bunch of lines.
 How do we know which lines form a closed 2D graphic?

 Here comes the adjacent relation of the triangular faces established in Optimizing the Model.

-If two triangular faces (like A and B) are adjacent and both intersect with the same X-Y plane, the intersecting lines (like the red line and the blue line) generated must also be adjacent, which means they can form a closed 2D graphic with other adjacent lines.
+If two triangular faces (like A and B) are adjacent and both of them intersect with the same X-Y plane, the intersecting lines (like the red line and the blue line) generated must also be adjacent, which means they can form a closed 2D graphic with other adjacent lines.